hisubram/mobilefoundation/index.md

       +	Click **Launch Console** to open the {{site.data.keyword.mfp_oc_short_notm}}.

       To create a {{site.data.keyword.mobilefirst_notm}} server instance with advanced configuration for topology, security, and other server configuration, click **Start Server with Advanced Configuration**.
-See [Setting up advanced configuration](/docs/services/mobilefoundation?topic=mobilefoundation-c_using_mfs_p5#using_mfs_advanced_p5), for more information.
+For more information, see [Setting up advanced configuration](/docs/services/mobilefoundation?topic=mobilefoundation-c_using_mfs_p5#using_mfs_advanced_p5).
       {: tip}

 ### For {{site.data.keyword.mobilefoundation_short}}: Professional 1 Application plan